Miega/atm-app/README.md

 R - Restocks ATM to default values of ten of each available denomination.

-W $<amount> - Withdraws money from the ATM using the least amount of bills, then displays the remaining bills in stock.
+W $amount - Withdraws money from the ATM using the least amount of bills, then displays the remaining bills in stock.

-I $<denomination> - Returns the amount of specified bills in the ATM.
+I $denomination - Returns the amount of specified bills in the ATM.
 Can list more than one denomination.

 Q - Quits the application and returns the user to the "Login" page.